Gladys Sandford: Adult life

 Sandford became a school teacher and taught at Napier, in New Zealand's North Island.
 She married William Henning, a motor salesman, in 1912, and worked with him in their car sales business, learning about cars and engines as she worked.

+Sandford had been interested in cars since a young age, preferring to help her brothers work on car engines rather than traditionally feminine interests such as music and sewing.
+She pursued this interest despite the disapproval of her mother who felt that the activity was inappropriate for women.
+She learned to drive in record time, and could dismantle then reassemble car engines – a skill that proved useful in her service abroad.

 In 1914, World War I broke out, and Henning, and two of Sandford's brothers, enlisted in the New Zealand Expeditionary Force.
 Sandford tried to enlist as a driver, but was turned down.
 Instead, she joined the New Zealand Volunteer Sisterhood and travelled to Egypt at her own cost in 1916.
 She worked as an ambulance driver for a hospital in Giza.
+During her service in Egypt, some of her friends smuggled her abroad an Air Force plane, which was he first experience of flight.
+This was "one of the greatest thrills of her life", and contributed to her drive to learn to fly.
 She later travelled on to England, where she was taken on as an ambulance driver by the N.Z.E.F. in May 1917, and drove for the New Zealand Ambulance Corps in Egypt and France.
 She was promoted to head lady driver, and after the war finished she stayed on in England to lead the motor transport division at the New Zealand military hospital outside London.
 She developed influenza, however, and was discharged in January 1919.
-In 1920 she was appointed M.B.E. for her war services as a driver.
+In 1920 she was appointed M.B.E. for her war services as a driver, recognised for her compassion.